List of Computer Terms for Digital Investigations

 COBOL – Stands for Common Oriented Business Language.
 It was the first standardized computer programming language.

-Firewall – A firewall the data that passes to the host computer to protect it from unauthorized access.
+Firewall – A firewall is the data that passes to the host computer to protect it from unauthorized access.

-Hard Drive – A hard drive, also known as a hard disk is a storage device used to store and retrieve digital information.
+Hard Drive – A hard drive, also known as a hard disk, is a storage device used to store and retrieve digital information.

 HTML – Hypertext Markup Language